So you want to learn how to start freelance writing?

 Before cold pitching clients, I’d recommend job boards like Problogger or Upwork.
 If you don’t have experience or a freelance portfolio (yet), it’s hard to get clients initially.

-This is why it’s so important to build your portfolio, guest post, and get your name out there.
+This is why it’s so important to build your portfolio, guest post on blogs, and get your name out there.
 And the most important thing is to just start.

 Once you start making writing a habit and land your first gig, you will get motivated to keep going!